 COLLECTING & USING INFORMATION

 We collect and use personal information in the following four ways:

 - If you sign up to our monthly email newsletter.
 We hold information on your name, email address, city and country.
 We use this information to send you regular news, prayer requests and resource information via our View from the Rock emails.

 - If you book into an event.
 We hold information on your name, email address, city, country and the event you attended.
 We use this information to send you occasional emails about further events and resources we think may be of interest via our One Rock Presents emails.

-- If you join an Academy as a delegate or a coach.
-We hold more detailed personal information in line with the application form completed upon Academy registration.
+- If you join an Institute as a member or a coach.
+We hold more detailed personal information in line with the application form completed upon Institute registration.
 We use this information to match you with the best possible coach/ delegate for the Academy.
-We pass on your name and email address to the local One Rock leader responsible for the Academy in your city.
+We pass on your name and email address to the local One Rock leader responsible for the Institute in your city.
 We also send you regular news, prayer requests and resource information via our View from the Rock emails.

-- The One Rock USA office holds postal addresses for supporters and Academy coaches resident in the USA and Canada, and sends out postal mailings for sharing news and fundraising purposes.
+- The One Rock USA office holds postal addresses for supporters and Institute coaches resident in the USA and Canada, and sends out postal mailings for sharing news and fundraising purposes.

 One Rock International does not receive or hold any credit card details for donations/payments made via our websites.
 All event payments are handled via Eventbrite.
 All Standing Orders are handled via Stewardship.
 All online donations to One Rock USA are handled via PayPal.

 Please tell us as soon as any of your contact details change so that we can keep our records up to date.
 You can change the way we contact you or the kind of material we send you at any time by contacting us by mail or email using the contact details on the website.

 We keep information related to our MailChimp emails (i.e. name, email address, city and country) for as long as you choose to remain subscribed to our regular emails.